 But developing new drugs, devices and diagnostics is tough.
 The process is expensive, can be lengthy and is very risky with often unanticipated hurdles.
 This is why we want to provide support at an early stage to make sure that projects are well designed and have the best chance of success.

-We now have a Translational Award, a dedicated team and a large group of advisors with diverse skills and expertise who have spent their careers developing drugs and devices to help you through the process.
+We now have a Translational Award, a dedicated team and a Translational Award Committee with diverse skills and expertise who have spent their careers developing drugs and devices to help you through the process.

 Tapping into our experts’ experience

 Lots of different elements need to come together for a successful translational project, for example, expertise in medicinal chemistry, intellectual property, regulatory pathways, clinical trial design and commercialisation to name a few.
 We don’t expect you to be an expert in all, or indeed any of these, so this is where our Translational Award Committee members can come in to provide support and guidance.

 The application and award process is different to our standard schemes.
 Broadly, it is a two-stage process where you submit an initial outline, that is reviewed by our Translational Award Committee and, if this is successful, you’ll be invited to submit a full application.
 This application will then be reviewed by your peers and again by our Translational Award Committee for its commercial viability.
 In practice, it’s an informal and iterative process.
 We work closely with you and our experts via email, phone and face-to-face meetings to improve promising applications and often the finished product is very different from the initial outline.